jlai403/SWINQ/README.md

 ```

 ### Manual
-If you do not use CocoaPods, you can always add SWINQ to you projects manually by downloading the latest [release](https://github.com/jlai403/SWINQ/releases).
+If you do not use CocoaPods, you can add SWINQ to you projects manually by downloading the latest [release](https://github.com/jlai403/SWINQ/releases).

 ## Usage
 Coming soon...